find your perfect postgrad program

 Summary

-Fully accredited by the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB), this course will be of interest if you are a graduate in or with previous construction-related employment and if you are seeking a senior project management position within the industry.
+This courses is fully accredited by the Chartered Institute of Building (CIOB) and seeing reaccreditation by the Royal Institution of Chartered Surveyors (RICS).
+The course will be of interest if you are a graduate in or with previous construction-related employment and if you are seeking a senior project management position within the industry.

 Project management is now a well-established discipline within the construction industry, applied to projects of all sizes and levels of complexity.
 On this course, you’ll learn the modern management skills, techniques, and systems to successfully deliver a project from inception to completion, and how to meet a client’s requirements within the constraints of the external environment.